Planar orthogonal polynomials and boundary universality in the random normal matrix model

 \section{Abstract}

-We show that the planar normalized orthogonal polynomials $P_{n,m}(z)$ of degree $n$ with respect to an exponentially varying planar measure $\e^{-2mQ}\diffA$ enjoy an asymptotic expansion
+We show that the planar normalized orthogonal polynomials $P_{m,n}(z)$ of degree $n$ with respect to an exponentially varying planar measure $\e^{-2mQ}\diffA$ enjoy an asymptotic expansion

 as $n,m\to\infty$ while the ratio $\tau=\frac{n}{m}$ is fixed.
-Here $\mathcal{S}_\tau$ denotes the droplet, the boundary of which is assumed to be a smooth simple closed curve, and $\phi_\tau$ is a normalized conformal mapping from the complement $\mathcal{S}_\tau^c$ to the exterior disk $\D_\e$.
-The functions $\mathcal{Q}_\tau$ and $\mathcal{B}_{j,\tau}(z)$ are bounded holomorphic functions which may be expressed in terms of $Q$ and $\mathcal{S}_\tau$.
+Here $\mathcal{S}_\tau$ denotes the droplet, the boundary of which is assumed to be a smooth simple closed curve, and $\phi_\tau$ is a conformal mapping from the complement $\mathcal{S}_\tau^c$ to the exterior disk $\D_\e$.
+The functions $\mathcal{Q}_\tau$ and $\mathcal{B}_{\tau, j}$ are bounded holomorphic functions which may be expressed in terms of $Q$ and $\mathcal{S}_\tau$.
 We apply these results to obtain boundary universality in the random normal matrix model for smooth droplets, i.e., that the limiting rescaled process is the random process with correlation kernel

-A key ingredient in the proof of the asymptotic expansion of the orthogonal polynomials is the construction of an {\em orthogonal foliation} -- a smooth flow of closed curves near $\partial\calS_\tau$, on each of which $P_{n,m}$ is orthogonal to lower order polynomials, with respect to an induced measure.
-To compute the coefficient functions, we develop an algorithm which determines the coefficients $\calB_{j,\tau}$ successively in terms of inhomogeneous Toeplitz kernel conditions.
-These inhomogeneous Toeplitz kernel conditions may be understood as scalar Riemann-Hilbert problems on the Schottky double of the complement of the droplet.
+A key ingredient in the proof of the asymptotic expansion of the orthogonal polynomials is the construction of an {\em orthogonal foliation} -- a smooth flow of closed curves near $\partial\calS_\tau$, on each of which $P_{m,n}$ is appropriately orthogonal to lower order polynomials.
+To compute the coefficient functions, we develop an algorithm which determines the coefficients $\calB_{\tau, j}$ successively in terms of inhomogeneous Toeplitz kernel conditions.
+These inhomogeneous Toeplitz kernel conditions may be understood in terms of scalar Riemann-Hilbert problems.